-Nowadays, this old Forest tradition is being revived in Pondhead by the award winning conservation charity, Pondhead Conservation Trust with the aid of a modern charcoal retort which produces premium charcoal with a high carbon content in 24 hours.
+Nowadays, this old Forest tradition is being revived in Pondhead by the award winning conservation charity, Pondhead Conservation Trust with the aid of a modern charcoal retort which produces premium charcoal with a high carbon content in 10 hours or less.
 The timber they use comes from the coppice restoration work that they are carrying out in the inclosure with the aid of volunteers.
 All charcoal is sold through local shops for BBQs and further details about New Forest charcoal supplies and/or volunteering can be found on their website at www.pondheadconservation.org.uk

 Unfortunately, nowadays over 90% of charcoal consumed in the UK is imported, coming mainly from Africa and Asia and often from non sustainable forest resources.
 It is also generally of inferior quality to charcoal produced in this country, containing a lower carbon content and hence the need for accelerants!